awekrx/ChatGPT-MidJourney-prompt/README.md

 ## Acknowledgments

-Thanks a lot to the development of AI and separately to [СhatGPT](https://chat.openai.com) for generating the Readme.
+Thanks a lot to the development of AI and separately to [ChatGPT](https://chat.openai.com) for generating the Readme.
 And also [acheong08](https://github.com/acheong08) for creating [ChatGPT](https://github.com/acheong08/ChatGPT).

 ## Future

-More generation options:

-- styles
-- lighting
-- artists style
+More advanced options for generating prompts